bas-org/bas-org.github.io/_posts/2015-11-12-beginning-with-binoculars.markdown

 neighbour's windows, however.

 ### What can you see with Binoculars?
-A lot; but here's a small list (courtesy Akarsh Simha):
+A lot; but here's a small list (courtesy Akarsh Simha).
+The "M" stands for Messier.
+You can look these objects up in a sky chart like Stellarium, or SkEye.

 1. The Pleiades (M 45)
 2. The Hyades (Collinder 50)